layadas/layadas.github.io/_pages/about.md

 I am a systems scientist.
 I work on *estimation, control and data analysis for health monitoring and control of complex systems*.

 My approach towards understanding, modeling, monitoring and controlling complex systems emphasises on accounting for interactions between individual units.
-For example, I employed Mahalanobis distance to account for interactions between control loops in a [multivariate system](https://doi.org/10.1109/TCST.2015.2468087).
+For instance, I employed Mahalanobis distance to account for interactions between control loops in a [multivariate system](https://doi.org/10.1109/TCST.2015.2468087).
 I am presently studying the interactions between utilitarian agents with entropy and cross-entropy.

 I have also collaborated on a range of interesting problems in [Cognitive Engineering](https://doi.org/10.1021/acssuschemeng.7b03971) and